Our brains light up when we look at faces. Literally. Here's the science proving it.

-Step #4: Upload your footage into Synthesia STUDIO & pick your desired framing
+Step #4: Upload your footage into Synthesia & pick your desired framing

-Once the footage is ready, upload it into Synthesia STUDIO.
+Once the footage is ready, upload it into Synthesia.

 You'll also be asked to select your desired framing for the custom avatar at this stage.
 You can choose between a close-up and a wider framing.
 Wider framing gives you more flexibility in the types of shots you create using custom avatars but can cost extra.